 Are you ready for a drink?
 You can find ten wines that exemplify aspects of this DOCG story in Part 2.

 Consorzio di Tutela Conegliano Valdobbiadene Prosecco Superiore DOCG

 31053 Pieve di Soligo

 * Thanks to the Consorzio for maps, facts, figures and photography.
-In these Lockdown times, it was a pleasure to join with their first “Virtual Trip” online, in October 2020.
-Meanwhile, though my first visit to this region was back in 2011, I intend to return as soon as is practical.
+In these Lockdown times, it was a pleasure to join with their first “Virtual Trip” online in October 2020.
+Meanwhile, though my first visit to this region was back in 2011, I intend to return as soon as possible.